Patria Group’s objective is to be recognized as an ethical operator in the industry, which requires the following:

 Detection – encouraging people to report any concerns or suspected cases of unethical conduct and offering tools to identify potential issues

-- Pulse taken every other year by a personnel and selected other stakeholders' survey with explicit questions on possible corruptive activities or other unethical conduct
+- Selected stakeholders' survey with explicit questions on possible corruptive activities or other unethical conduct.

 - Part of the general personnel engagement surveys, the latest in 2018

-- Whistle blowing channel including anonymous reporting possibility, read more about raising concerns
+- Whistle blowing channel for the personnel including anonymous reporting possibility, read more about raising concerns

 Investigations and corrective actions – investigating all reported concerns and taking appropriate corrective action when case of corruption or other unethical conduct is discovered or suspected

 - All reports on alleged misconducts are investigated in accordance with the Patria investigation process.
 First the Chief Compliance Officer evaluates the nature and gravity of the reported alleged or suspected unethical conduct.
 Depending on the case appropriate resources (such as field experts and/or HR specialists and/or an internal or external auditor) are engaged in the investigation.
 In serious cases appropriate external professionals or authorities are contacted to quarantee the indepency and quality of investigation.
 All the reports, the steps taken to investigate, and the outcome of the investigations are recorded in a special report log.